ncatlab/nlab-content/pages/2/6/5/0/562/content.md

 As explained there, this equivalence, interpreted as a functor between 1-categories, has both a left and a right adjoint (which are equivalent in the bicategorical context).
-Roughly speaking, the left adjoint strictifes a Grothendieck fibration by adding formal pullbacks of objects, which themselves pullback strictly, whereas the right adjoint strictifies a Grothendieck fibration by equipping object with a functorial choice of a pullback for each possible morphism.
+Roughly speaking, the left adjoint strictifies a Grothendieck fibration by adding formal pullbacks of objects, which themselves pullback strictly, whereas the right adjoint strictifies a Grothendieck fibration by equipping object with a functorial choice of a pullback for each possible morphism.